ArkadiYoskovitz/MultiDocumentPlusUUID/MultiDocument/ReadMe.txt

 NEW:
 See: David Trotz
 http://stackoverflow.com/questions/18971389/proper-use-of-icloud-fallback-stores
+and
 https://github.com/dtrotzjr/APManagedDocument
 ________________________

-How to Use the App:
+How to Use the MultiDocument App:
+See the “Sequence of Operations” folder and the figure captions.

 Run the app on two devices at once.
 The main view provides a table view of available UIManagedDocuments.
 On the first launch, and on every launch after removing all cloud documents, the table view is empty.
-Otherwise, a metadata query populates the table with existing cloud documents.
+Otherwise, a metadata query populates the table with cloud documents as the app on the device discovers them.
-The “+” button in the main view’s upper left adds a new document, initialized in the sandbox, then made ubiquitous.
+The “+” button in the Master View’s upper left creates a new document, initialized in the sandbox of the creating device, then made ubiquitous.
-Each new document has a non-empty object graph.
+The app initializes each new document’s object graph programmatically, to identify its creating device.

-Click the “+” button on one device (the creating device).
+Click the “+” button (main screen, upper left) on one device (the creating device).
 A new document, "TestDoc1", appears in its table view.
-The other device (the receiving device) will show that document rather quickly.
 	• Each new document’s object graph includes:
         • a single TextEntry object, and
         • a single (useless, neglected) ModelVersion object.
 	• TextEntry has two useful properties: text (NSString) and modified (NSDate).
+The other device (the receiving device) will discover that document's existence rather quickly.

 Then still on the creating device, touch the new document’s row in the table view.
-A detail view appears as an inspector of the document.
+A Detail View appears as an inspector of the document.
 It shows:
 	• The document’s file name, e.g. “TestDoc1”, “TestDoc2”
 	• The document’s state and the singleton TextEntry’s modified (NSDate) property.